jeremenichelli/phena/README.md

 })
 ```

-`onUpdate` will be queued  called on the next animation frame with the correct value.
+`onUpdate` will be queued on the next frame with the correct value.

 ### Context object